illinois-cs241/illinois-cs241.github.io/_docs/know_your_tools.md

 ```

 Where `newline = '\n'`.
-A line is defined as zero or more characters ended by a newline character.
+A line is defined as zero or more characters terminated by a newline character.

-(By the way, the scenarios only get worse from here on out.)

 ## Debugging Guide

 Read [this](./debugging.html) to get started with debugging!

-## Manual testing
+## Manual Testing

 In the end, your boss was nice enough to give you some test cases.
-In `files/` there are a few files that your boss will use to test you with.
-One is `files/blank.txt` that file you can use to test blank input.
-Another if `files/final.txt` which is a file full of secret business-y type stuff.
-In order to run a test case, try the following few commands.
+In `files/`, there are a few files that your boss will use to test the program with.
+One is `files/blank.txt`, which you can use to test blank input.
+Another is `files/final.txt`, which is full of secret business-y type stuff.
+In order to run a test case, try the following commands:

 ```console
 $ make reset # Make sure to do this before test cases